dart-lang/language/working/augmentation-libraries/feature-specification.md

 ### 1.5

-*   Augmentation libraries share the same top-level declaration and private scope with the main library and its other augmentations.
+*   Augmentation libraries share the same top-level declaration and private scope with the augmented library and its other augmentations.

 *   Now that enums have members, allow them to be augmented.